kirillrdy/dotfles-old/vim/bundle/YouCompleteMe/README.md

 Call the `:YcmDiags` command to see if any errors or warnings were detected in your file.
 Even better, use Syntastic.

+### Python semantic completion

+YCM uses [Jedi][] to power its semantic completion for Python.
+This should "just work" without any configuration from the user.
+You do NOT need to install Jedi yourself; YCM uses it as a git subrepo.
+If you're installing YCM with Vundle (which is the recommended way) then Vundle will make sure that the subrepo is checked out when you do `:BundleInstall`.
+If you're installing YCM by hand, then you need to run `git submodule update --init --recursive` when you're checking out the YCM repository.
+That's it.

+But again, installing YCM with Vundle takes care of all of this for you.

+In the future expect to see features like go-to-definition for Python as well.

+### C# semantic completion

+YCM uses [OmniSharp][] to provide semantic completion for C#.
+It's used as a git subrepo.
+If you're installing YCM with Vundle (which is the recommended way) then Vundle will make sure that the subrepo is checked out when you do `:BundleInstall`.
+If you're installing YCM by hand, then you need to run `git submodule update --init --recursive` when you're checking out the YCM repository.

+OmniSharp is written in C# and has to be compiled.
+The `install.sh` script takes care of this if you pass `--omnisharp-completer` as an argument.

+### Semantic completion for other languages

+YCM will use your `omnifunc` (see `:h omnifunc` in Vim) as a source for semantic completions if it does not have a native semantic completion engine for your file's filetype.
+Vim comes with okayish omnifuncs for various languages like Ruby, PHP etc. It depends on the language.

+You can get stellar omnifuncs for Java and Ruby with [Eclim][].
+Just make sure you have the _latest_ Eclim installed and configured (this means Eclim `>= 2.2.*` and Eclipse `>= 4.2.*`).

+After installing Eclim remember to create a new Eclipse project within your application by typing `:ProjectCreate <path-to-your-project> -n ruby` (or `-n java`) inside vim and don't forget to have `let g:EclimCompletionMethod = 'omnifunc'` in your vimrc.
+This will make YCM and Eclim play nice; YCM will use Eclim's omnifuncs as the data source for semantic completions and provide the auto-triggering and subsequence-based matching (and other YCM features) on top of it.

+### Writing New Semantic Completers

+You have two options here: writing an `omnifunc` for Vim's omnicomplete system that YCM will then use through its omni-completer, or a custom completer for YCM using the [Completer API][completer-api].

+Here are the differences between the two approaches:

+- You have to use VimScript to write the omnifunc, but get to use Python to write for the Completer API; this by itself should make you want to use the API.
+- The Completer API is a _much_ more powerful way to integrate with YCM and it provides a wider set of features.
+For instance, you can make your Completer query your semantic back-end in an asynchronous fashion, thus not blocking Vim's GUI thread while your completion system is processing stuff.
+This is impossible with VimScript.
+All of YCM's completers use the Completer API.
+- Performance with the Completer API is better since Python executes faster than VimScript.

+If you want to use the `omnifunc` system, see the relevant Vim docs with `:h complete-functions`.
+For the Completer API, see [the API docs][completer-api].

+If you want to upstream your completer into YCM's source, you should use the Completer API.

 ### Syntastic integration